Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 24 Januari 2025 03.25.19 UTC
+- WIB: Jumat, 24 Januari 2025 04.22.19 UTC
-- WITA: Jumat, 24 Januari 2025 04.25.19 UTC
+- WITA: Jumat, 24 Januari 2025 05.22.19 UTC
-- WIT: Jumat, 24 Januari 2025 05.25.19 UTC
+- WIT: Jumat, 24 Januari 2025 06.22.19 UTC

 Kutipan Inspiratif:
-"Everybody is a genius.
-But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid."
+"Friendship is the hardest thing in the world to explain.
+Its not something you learn in school.
+But if you havent learned the meaning of friendship you really havent learned anything."

-Kategori: inspirational
+Kategori: friendship